ayushprd/D-CoderS_Hackathon_Template/README.md

 ----------------------------------
 On this Web App,
 * The **event organizers** or the **admins** can create new events, update and delete events.
-* **Students** can see events segreagated into three categories: past, currrent and future events.
+* **Students** can see events categorized into three categories: past, current and future events.
 To be reminded for an pqrticular event they can save an upcoming event to their personal calendar using our **Add to Calendar** method.
 They can also search for a particular event using the search feature.

 ### Features :
 * Addition, updation and deletion of events.